Holidays in November 2026: Embracing the Spirit of Diversity in India

 How can I check the official public holiday list for my specific state in November 2026?

 For planning your November 2026 leave, **always prioritise your employer's specific holiday policy** over a general government holiday list.
 While general lists, like those from the National Portal of India, provide a comprehensive overview of gazetted and state-specific holidays, your employer's policy dictates which of these you are eligible for, especially in the private sector.
 For example, a state public holiday might not be observed by your private company, or they might offer different restricted holidays.
-Always confirm with your HR department or internal company calendar to avoid any miscommunications or unexpected workdays, ensuring your leave plans are accurate and approved.
+Always confirm with your HR department or internal company calendar to ensure clear communication and expected work schedules, ensuring your leave plans are accurate and approved.

 something